scottslowe/weblog/content/post/2023-02-24-creating-a-talos-linux-cluster-on-aws-with-pulumi.md

 [Talos Linux][link-1] is a Linux distribution purpose-built for running [Kubernetes][link-3].
 The Talos web site describes Talos Linux as "secure, immutable, and minimal."
 All system management is done via an API; there is no SSH access, no shell, and no console.
 In this post, I'll share how to use [Pulumi][link-2] to automate the creation of a Talos Linux cluster on AWS.<!--more-->

+**NOTE:** The code for this post was updated in 2025 to reflect changes in the Talos provider.
+See [this updated blog post][xref-2] for more details.
+The GitHub repository remains unchanged, and the version of the code referenced in this post is available by viewing the "2023-post" tag.

 I chose to write my Pulumi program in [Go][link-5], but you could---of course---choose to write it in any language that Pulumi supports (JavaScript/TypeScript, Python, one of the .NET languages, Java, or even YAML).
 I've made the Pulumi program available via [this GitHub repository][link-6].
 It's based on [these instructions][link-4] for standing up Talos Linux on AWS.

 The Pulumi program has four major sections: